Cue Cards Samples with band 8 answers

 Sample Answer 4:

-In order to live and function properly in our society, we all agree that we have to have certain rules.
-But, then, it is also true that we don’t always like all the rules, if they, especially, affect us.
+In order to live and function properly in our society, we all agree that we have to have certain rules and regulations.
+But, then, it is also true that we don’t always like all the rules, if they especially affect us.
 Today, I would like to talk about one such rule which I, as a student, can’t really say that I actually like that much.

 Anyway, before I go to talk about why exactly I don’t like this particular rule at my university, it is necessary to spell out what this rule exactly says.
 It says that students can’t really take any other courses, outside of their majors, unless they are recommended by the university authority.
 This rule applies to all students even though the students really like those courses – the courses outside of their majors that is – and they feel that those courses may actually help them in future.